w3c/svgwg/master/paths.md

-to provide the author's computation of the total length of the path so that the user agent can scale distance-along-a-path computations by the ratio of {{pathLength}} to the user agent's own computed value for total path length.</p>
+to provide the author's computation of the total length of the path so that the user agent can scale distance-along-a-path computations by the ratio of {{pathLength}} to the user agent's own computed value for total path length.

 <p>A "moveto" operation within a {{path}} element is defined to have
 zero length.
-Only the various "lineto", "curveto" and "arcto" commands contribute to path length calculations.</p>
+Only the various "lineto", "curveto" and "arcto" commands contribute to path length calculations.

 <h4 id="PathLengthAttribute">The <span class="attr-name">pathLength</span> attribute</h4>